-- The use of formative data collection, use of progressions for goal setting leading to changes to explicit teaching practice.
-Literacy and numeracy practice is informed by research. - Analysing NAPLAN, HSC and minimum standard data to identify target areas and review and improve the use of formative data sources to monitor and reflect on teaching effectiveness.
-Common sources of data for student learning include formal examinations, standardised tests, class tests, assignments, work samples and classroom observations and questioning of students. - The formation of a DATA team and analytical data training (Using data with confidence, CESE, SCOUT) that support colleagues to use a range of data to improve individual and collective teaching practice by modifying teaching programs and implementing classroom strategies as part of an ongoing improvement cycle. - Evaluating the effectiveness of teaching practice and moderating practice to meet the learning needs of students across the full range of abilities.
+- Evaluating the effectiveness of teaching practice and moderating practice to meet the learning needs of students across the full range of abilities.
 This can be achieved by identifying needs of individual students through data analysis and differentiating teaching accordingly to provide additional support or opportunities for extension. - Initiating individual tracking and IEPs for all students embarking on acceleration subjects.
 This will include the collaborative development of individual student learning profiles that identify individual learning needs and supports and designed to address the specific social, academic and wellbeing challenges and issues that may arise through the unique circumstance of acceleration.

-Page 5 of 11 Gosford High School (8115) -2021-2024 Printed on: 21 April, 2021
+Page 5 of 10 Gosford High School (8115) -2022-2026 Printed on: 1 June, 2023